 where the first term represents labor income and the second is the share of profits of sector $i, \pi_j^i(\mathbf{t}) = \sum_d \left[p_d^i - c - t{j,d}^i \right] x{j,d}^i$, allocated to individual l in country j.
-The third term captures tariff revenues which are rebated lump-sum to each individual, and the fourth describes consumer surplus, where $x_j^i = \sum_s x{s,j}^i$ is the total quantity of good i being sold in country j.10
+The third term captures tariff revenues which are rebated lump-sum to each individual, and the fourth describes consumer surplus, where $x_j^i = \sum_s x{s,j}^i$ is the total quantity of good i being sold in country j.14

-As for the sequence of events, we consider a four stage game among the three countries where different trade policy regimes can be chosen by country A and B. In the first stage, each perspective member holds a sequence of votes to choose between a non-discriminatory "most-favored-nation" trade policy, a free trade area or a customs union.
+As for the sequence of events, we consider a four stage game among the three countries where different trade policy regimes can be chosen by country A and B. In the first stage, each prospective member holds a sequence of votes to choose between a non-discriminatory "most-favored-nation" trade policy, a free trade area or a customs union.
 In the second stage, the population of each country elects a representative who will, in the third stage, decide the countries' tariff policy.
 If no preferential agreement is in place, each country's representative will choose the non-discriminatory tariffs to be applied on all trade.
 If a preferential agreement is in place, then the representatives of countries A and B decide tariffs on country F. In this case, the formation of a free trade area does not require cooperation between elected representatives to decide tariffs on country F, whereas we follow the literature in assuming that the formation of a customs union does.
-In stage four, firms
+In stage four, firms compete in quantities, taking as given the trade policy that has been set during the third stage.
+We solve the model backwards, starting from stage four.